johnno1962/InjectionIII/README.md

 ### App Tracing (SwiftTrace)

-The InjectionIII menu contains two experimentalitems for tracing a program.
-"Trace App" which can be used to enable logging of all Objective-C and non-final Swift class method calls and Objective-C messaging.
-Selecting the menu item again will turn the  "Trace App" feature off.
-"Trace UI" can log all calls to all Swift methods in the application's main bundle and is more useful for optimmising SwiftUI apps.

-If "Trace UI" is logging too much information, you can set filters to include or exclude method names using regular expressions using the "Edit Filters" menu option.
+It's possible to inject tracing aspects into your program that don't affect it's operation but log every method call and where possible their arguments.
+You can add logging to all methods in your app's main bundle or the frameworks it uses or trace calls to system frameworks such as UIKit or SwiftUI.

-These features are implemented by a package [SwiftTrace](https://github.com/johnno1962/SwiftTrace) which is built into the InjectionBundle.
+These features are implemented by the package [SwiftTrace](https://github.com/johnno1962/SwiftTrace) which is built into the InjectionBundle.
-If you want finer grain control of what is being traced, include the following header file in your project's bridging header and the internal api will be available to Swift (after an injection bundle has been loaded):
+If you want finer grain control of what is being traced, include the following header file in your project's bridging header and a subset of the internal api will be available to Swift (after an injection bundle has been loaded):

 ```C++